bosonprotocol/core-components/docs/contracts-update.md

 ### 3. Adapt contracts deploy script

-For our e2e setup contracts deployment, we use a [customized deploy script](../contracts/scripts/deploy.js) that slightly differs from the one of the [`protocol-contracts`](../contracts/protocol-contracts/scripts/deploy-suite.js) submodule.
+For our e2e setup contracts deployment, we use a [customized deploy script](../contracts/scripts/deploy.js) that slightly differs from the one of the [`protocol-contracts`](../contracts/protocol-contracts/scripts/deploy-suite.js) folder.
-This script might need to be adapted based on the changes of the submodule script.
+This script might need to be adapted based on the changes of the folder script.

 Additionally, we need to change the image tag in our e2e docker-compose file.